 My last love letter was written in 1999, and I don’t remember it to have any perspective or meaningful gestures; the letter was rather a wasteland of cringing words (here’s where you roll your eyes at me).
 After reading an NPR article on Obama’s love letter to his ex-girlfriend, Alexandra McNear, I was struck by his tenacity to survive living in New York, and his perseverance to pursue his goals when he felt left alone.
 President Obama’s words reminded me, and hopefully you after you read it, that life should be filled with ups and downs; struggles are omnipresent, and we have the choice to conquer them.

 I have been a chef in New York City for over a decade.
-My struggle with finance often exhaust my mental capacity of be creative and positive.
+My struggle with finance often exhaust my mental capacity to be creative and positive.
 I often wonder if these struggles are self-inflicted or attached to my jobs.
-For many years, my first two (weekly) paychecks helped me pay my rent, and the next two paychecks were divided among student loans, utilities, NYC Metro Card, and obligatory dining expenses (chefs don’t cook at home) and cereal and milk (as much home-cooking as it gets).
+For many years, my first two (weekly) paychecks helped me pay my rent, and the next two paychecks were divided among student loans, utilities, NYC Metro Card, gym membership, obligatory dining expenses (chefs don’t cook at home), and cereal and milk (as much home-cooking as it gets).
 If I could write a love letter to a girlfriend from afar, I’d write,

 “I must admit large dollops of envy for both groups, my American friends consuming their life in the comfortable mainstream, the foreign friends in the international business world.
 Caught without a class, a structure, or a tradition to support me, in a sense the choice to take a different path is made for me.
 The only way to assuage my feelings of isolation are to absorb all the traditions, classes, make them mine, me theirs.
 Taken separately, they’re unacceptable and untenable”.

 If I need to rephrase that for an imaginary girlfriend, I’d write,